Brian Dooreck MD

 D'Adamo states that certain foods you eat have a chemical reaction with your specific blood type.

-So, he suggests that by following a diet specifically designed for your blood type, you will be able to digest and process food more efficiently.
-The endpoint is the ability to lose weight, with more energy, and even have a role in disease prevention
+So, he suggests that following a diet specifically designed for your blood type will allow you to digest and process food more efficiently.
+The endpoint is the ability to lose weight, with more energy, and even have a role in disease prevention.

 What can I eat?

 This is the "Blood Type" Diet.
-Thus, what you can eat all depends on your blood type.
+Thus, what you can eat depends on your blood type.

 Here are some typical generalizations made depending on your blood type and foods to focus on.